Find Grad Schools

 • Wind Projects Supervisor

-There were about 992,100 jobs for Wind Energy Project Manager in 2016 (in the United States).
+In the United States, there were 992,100 jobs for Wind Energy Project Manager in 2016.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Wind Energy Project Manager by 2026.
-The BLS estimates 79,200 yearly job openings in this field.
+There will be an estimated 79,200 positions for Wind Energy Project Manager per year.

 undefined